 - Arrange your sofa in a way that is not parallel to the fireplace: When you put furniture parallel and opposite a fireplace, the edges of the furnishings will stick out.
 Moreover, the position of a sofa will block off a section of the living room and make the space around the furniture difficult to access.

-- Place the second sofa or two seats around the main sofa: It’s always necessary to have a circle and cozy chatting area around the fireplace.
+- Place the second sofa or two seats around the main sofa: It’s always necessary to have a circle and a cozy chatting area around the fireplace.

-- Set a square or rectangular coffee table opposite the fireplace: When you set a table in the middle of the layout, it will form an L-shape with the two sofas or sofa and two chairs that you have just arranged.
+- Set a square or rectangular coffee table opposite the fireplace: When you set a table in the middle of the layout, it will form an L-shape with the two sofas or sofas and two chairs that you have just arranged.

 - Attach a TV: The TV can be put above the corner fireplace, but it looks best with a shelf on the wall opposite the fireplace if you have sufficient room.

 If you would like to preserve the fireplace as the focus of the room layout, you can call attention to it by displaying a mirror or work of art over it.
 Placing your television on top of the fireplace is another simple solution to the problem.
 In this manner, you may enjoy the comfortable appearance of your fire while still being able to watch TV.
-It also saves you floor area and prevents you from uncomfortably stuffing your TV unit into a corner.
+It also saves your floor area and prevents you from uncomfortably stuffing your TV unit into a corner.

 Even though your living room’s form is odd, your arrangement doesn’t have to be the same.
 Custom-designed elements guarantee that you have the exact solutions you need to build your perfect arrangement or alter the overall attractiveness of your living space.

-Once you pick one of the aforementioned awkward living room layout ideas via this post, your awkward old living room will be replaced with a practical and beautiful gathering spot where family and friends look forward to spending meaningful time together.
+Once you pick one of the aforementioned awkward living room layout with fireplace ideas via this post, your awkward old living room will be replaced with a practical and beautiful gathering spot where family and friends look forward to spending meaningful time together.
 Did you find this post helpful?
 If so, feel free to leave a comment and share it with your family and friends.